deadpixelscs/retropopcrazy/README.md

 - The text description for Terror Claws Skeletor was taken from he-man.org
 - All the images for the website were designed by deadpixelscs.
 Some elements in these images were pulled from Google.
-- All images of the characters, is all fan art designed by deadpixelscs.
+- All images of the characters, is fan art designed by deadpixelscs.
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)